GL-Li/vimwiki/docker_kubernetes.md

     - A platform for OS-level virtualization
         - based on isolated containers
         - package diferent componenets of a sofware /app
-        - enable seamless shipent and deployment
+        - enable seamless shipment and deployment
         - free and enterprise versions available

 Workflow